cakephp/docs/en/development/routing.rst

     match the route parameters, false will be returned.
 This method handles the reverse routing or conversion of URL arrays into string URLs.

+    .. versionchanged:: 3.0
+        The ``$context`` parameter was added to support new routing features.

 .. php:method:: compile()

     Force a route to compile its regular expression.